azer89/SimpleOpenGL/README.md

 <div align="center">

 <br/>
-An example of deferred shading with 200 light sources
+An example of deferred shading with 200 light sources and the Blinn-Phong shading

 https://github.com/azer89/SimpleOpenGL/assets/790432/8185affd-2fa8-4f66-a43b-236b1047be56